How to bring positive transformations in your experiential marketing campaign?

 While “digital” was a popular buzzword quite a few years ago, “digital privacy” is the new hot topic that has become the centre of debate in recent times.
 The digital shift of the audience has brought a need for caution along with ease.
 As the rules of privacy standards are getting more stringent with time, experiential marketing has found new challenges to face.
 The impact of Europe’s GDPR compliance is already visible and other markets are also expected to follow similar suit.
 Because of these changes, the art of experiential marketing will reinvent itself in a way that it becomes more promising, thereby, channelising audience towards further actions.
 A good experiential marketing campaign is singularly the best way to persuade the audience towards data opt-in stage.

 In these times on “big data”, the focus should rather be on great data.
 This helps in carrying out a targeted marketing campaign: which carries the right message to the right audience at the right time and above all, in a personalised way.
 Personalisation is the key!
 Both online and offline event marketing campaigns are evolving to become more uniquely experiential, as the preferences vary from person to person.
-Higher level of personalised engagement can be achieved by identifying individual needs and technologies like AI and RFIP are contributing towards the same.
+A higher level of personalised engagement can be achieved by identifying individual needs and technologies like AI and RFIP are contributing to the same.

 It is not easy to engage the audience for a long time these days, thanks to the average attention span which is on a steep decline.
 One good way to tackle this issue is to identify the hotspots that are going to make a bigger impact.
 These are those “wow” moments that make experiential marketing what it is.
 So finding these wow moments and their amplification makes the marketing more experiential as it becomes easier for the audience to connect with the company and its vision.